Skrol29/tinybutstrong/README.md

 ## my adds:

-Now need PHP >=5.3
+Now need PHP 5.0

-Added sorting blocks by custom field as int, float, string or by natural algorithm
+Added sorting blocks (arrays only) by custom field as int, float, string or by natural algorithm.
+Can be used for subblocks

 Format: